perseusrealdeal/TheTechnologicalTree/README.md

 - [SwiftLint](https://github.com/realm/SwiftLint) / [0.31.0: Busy Laundromat](https://github.com/realm/SwiftLint/releases/tag/0.31.0) for macOS High Sierra

+# Points taken into account

+- Explicit start point placed in main.swift file
+- Explicit app delegate with test bundle
+- Settings bundle with Dark Mode option and release number sections
+- Localization test schemes for EN and RU as well
+- SwiftLint shell script
+- Preconfigured GitHub CI, .gitignore, README, and LICENSE

 # License
-- All files from this repository is under the special license based on MIT.
+- All files from this repository is under license based on MIT.
 - Have a look at [LICENSE](/LICENSE) for details.

 # Editor, prepared by